-Late Completion – On the other hand, compensation should also be paid to you if the developer is late with completion.
+Late Completion – Of course buyers need protections too, so compensation should also be paid if the developer is late with completion.
 The daily minimum for these is 0.01% and they are generally deducted from the final payment.

 Developer’s Default – Should the developer fail to complete the project completely, ensure there is an option for a full refund.

-Alternative Dispute Resolution – this is an arbitration clause in case things do go wrong.
+Alternative Dispute Resolution – This is an arbitration clause in case things go wrong.
 Arbitration is generally less costly than more formal court proceedings.

-As always seek the advice of a lawyer with regard to contracts and documents before signing, as there is no replacement for a legal expert in safeguarding your investment.
+As always seek the advice of a lawyer about contracts and documents before signing, as there is no replacement for a legal expert in safeguarding your investment.

 And remember, the earlier in the construction process you purchase a property, the better the deal you’ll get.

-Do not hesitate to get in touch with us at phuketcondo.net if you have any further questions regarding off-plan property investments in Phuket.
+Do not hesitate to get in touch with us at Pulse Real Estate if you have any further questions regarding off-plan property investments in Phuket.